 Suffocation was imminent.

 But that con fell apart, too – or at least, began to look obviously sketchy, even to the average useful idiot.
 Smog disappeared.
 Decades ago.
 Anyone could smell that modern IC cars were – and are – extremely “clean.”
 So clean that controlling emissions – in the usual sense – had become a regulatory non sequitur.
 Angels dancing on the head of a pin stuff.
+People love the electronic gifts and they sell at low costs this week.

 So a new “emission” was invented – along with a new con to accompany it.